GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 8:** First a number of research updates.
 We've put a bunch of effort into operationalizing usability research over the last year, and it's really starting to come together.
 Last month we performed some usability research focused on five components: Banner, Site Alert, Memorable Date, Time Picker, and Radio Buttons.

 **Slide 9:** We've been continuing our focus on research with people with disabilities and users of assistive technology.
-In this last round, we had five users with visual impairments (three blind and two low-vision); one user with a motor impairment; and two users with mental health conditions (ADHD, anxiety, and depression)
+In this last round, we had five users with visual impairments (three blind and two low-vision); one user with a motor impairment; and two users with mental health conditions (ADHD, anxiety, and depression).

 **Slide 10:** We were also able to test on a broad range of devices and user agents: four screen readers, one instance of screen magnification, and tests on both mobile and desktop.